Feature Extraction for Novelty Detection in Network Traffic: Models and Metrics

 On the other hand, PCA and AE work by identifying a lower-dimensional space ${\cal X}$ embedded in the representation space $\mathbb{R}^d$ on which most of the training datapoints $X_i$ appear to lie.
 In PCA $\cal X$ is a linear space, while in AE it can be highly nonlinear (using nonlinear activation functions in a neural network).
 The score $S(X)$ then denotes how \emph{close} $X$ is to $\cal X$ with lowest scores for points farthest from $\cal X$.

-OCSVM stands farther apart as it proceeds by first remapping all $X_i$'s -- through a transformation $\Phi(X_i)$ into a higher dimensional feature space $\cal H$ (possibly of infinite dimension) and then essentially identifying regions of high density in $\cal H$.
-The underlying assumption is that patterns might be more visible in $\cal H$, for instance, all $\Phi (X_i)$ might cluster together into a \emph{normal} region (either a half space in $\cal H$ or an enclosing ball; the score $S(X)$ is then lower for queries $X$ that map as $\Phi(X)$ outside the \emph{normal} region of $\cal H$.
+OCSVM stands farther apart as it proceeds by first remapping all $X_i$'s -- through a transformation $\Phi(X_i)$ into a higher dimensional feature space $\cal H$ (possibly of infinite dimension) and then essentially identifying regions of high density in $\cal H$, typically by fitting a hyperplane separating the embedded normal data from the origin $0\in \cal H$.
+The underlying assumption is that patterns might be more visible in $\cal H$, for instance, all $\Phi (X_i)$ might cluster together into a \emph{normal} region (typically a half space in $\cal H$, or sometimes an enclosing ball; the score $S(X)$ is then lower for queries $X$ that map as $\Phi(X)$ outside the \emph{normal} region of $\cal H$.

+Although we analyze all the above described procedures, we restrict attention to a few representative such ML procedures in the main body of the paper (see Section \ref{sec:results}), while all additional substantiating results can be found in the appendix.